keelancook/lanyon/_posts/2020-04-03-introducing-lanyon.md

 ---
 layout: post
-title: Introducing Lanyon
+title: Introducing my new website
 ---

-Lanyon is an unassuming [Jekyll](http://jekyllrb.com) theme that places content first by tucking away navigation in a hidden drawer.
-It's based on [Poole](http://getpoole.com), the Jekyll butler.
+This is an attempt at creating something new.
+Along the way, I hope I can understand better how to use Github pages as a static site option.

 ### Built on Poole